malte-j/portfolio/content/posts/image-frontend/index.md

 There are, however, still some shortcomings that could make this not ideal for your usecase:

 - this approach requires JavaScript, which means that the image loading won't happen until execution finishes.
 This wouldn't impact performance at all in SPA's on consecutive page loads, but could seriously impact the first load time of a page
-- The function to replace the img src triggers immediatly.
+- The function to replace the img src triggers immediately.
 This could be replaced with an Intersection Observer that doesn't start the image loading until the image is close to the viewport

 Although these are valid concerns, they mostly won't apply if you are loading images in your SPA where routing is done clientside and the user has already downloaded all scripts.